hestiacp/hestiacp/docs/docs/server-administration/os-upgrades.md

 Make sure to verify that MariaDB is running on a supported version for the new operating system.
 If that is not the case, update MariaDB version to a supported version before upgrading your OS!
 :::

-Once a backup has been made, update Hestia to the last supported version:
+Once a backup has been made, update DevIT to the last supported version:

 ```bash
 apt update && apt upgrade